pulp-platform/pulpino/README.md

 ### Using ninja instead of make

-You can use ninja instead make to build software for PULPino, just replace all occurences of make with ninja.
+You can use ninja instead make to build software for PULPino, just replace all occurrences of make with ninja.
 The same targets are supported on both make and ninja.